MINI Cooper Review & Prices

 The new petrol-powered Mini Cooper hatchback is a bit like keeping your vinyl collection and a record player in the age of Spotify.
 Sure, technological advancement towards electric cars is great and all, but sometimes you just want something simple and fun.

-Interested?
+But if you’re looking for a small car with a posh interior, a stylish exterior and plenty of character, the Mini Cooper could be for you.
 Find out how much you could save through Carwow’s Mini Cooper deals, or browse the latest used Mini Cooper models.
-You can also check out other used Minis, and when it’s time to sell your current car, Carwow can help with that, too.
+You can also check out other used Minis, and if you want to sell your car online, Carwow can help with that, too.

 How much is the Mini Cooper?